oac-tree/sup-dto/doc/source/anytype.rst

 how this is achieved::

    // Create simple structured type containing:
-   // - an account name of type String
+   // - an account name of StringType
-   // - an account number of type UnsignedInteger64
+   // - an account number of UnsignedInteger64Type
-   // - an activated flag of type Boolean auto account_type = EmptyStructType("AccountType");
+   // - an activated flag of BooleanType auto account_type = EmptyStructType("AccountType");
-   account_type.AddMember("AccountName", String);
+   account_type.AddMember("AccountName", StringType);
-   account_type.AddMember("AccountNumber", UnsignedInteger64);
+   account_type.AddMember("AccountNumber", UnsignedInteger64Type);
-   account_type.AddMember("Activated", Boolean);
+   account_type.AddMember("Activated", BooleanType);

 Although the example showed only the addition of scalar members/subtypes, the only restriction is that member types need to be ``AnyType`` objects.
 As a result, one can create structures of